Jay Cavanagh

 Biography

-Between the Fall of 2022 and Spring 2024, Jay has received a number of competitive awards, including a Doctoral Entrance Scholarship ($20,000) and an Eyes High International Doctoral Scholarship ($15,000), both from the University of Calgary.
-In March 2024, Jay also received the Michael & Michelle Williams Award in Science, Technology, Environment, and Medicine Studies for his research on the work of revolutionary Brazilian psychiatrist, Dra.
-Nise da Silveira.
+In addition to Killam, Jay has received a number of competitive awards, including a Doctoral Entrance Scholarship ($20,000) and an Eyes High International Doctoral Scholarship ($15,000).
+He is also a recipient of the Michael & Michelle Williams Award in Science, Technology, Environment, and Medicine Studies (March 2024), which supported a period of extensive archival fieldwork on the revolutionary Brazilian psychiatrist, Dra.
+Nise da Silveira, at the Instituto Municipal Nise da Silveira (IMNS) in Rio de Janeiro, Brazil.

 Awards